Equality, Diversity & Inclusion

 We survey staff and students regularly to gather feedback on their experiences and respond to this.
 We have provided training to both staff and students in a number of areas, including the inclusive use of language, and student experiences of sexual harassment.

-We use an Equality Impact Assessment to review all of our policies and our School Development Plan to ensure that they do not have a negative impact in relation to any protected characteristics.
+We use an Equality Impact Assessment to review all of our policies, trips and procedures, and our School Development Plan, to ensure that they do not have a negative impact in relation to any protected characteristics.
 Our governing board includes a governor with responsibility for EDI, and the governors receive annual updates on our work in this area and its impact.

 Students take a lead in many areas of EDI.
 Our student advocacy leads work on areas related to female empowerment and also young people’s experiences of sexual harassment.
 Our diversity leads organise half-termly cultural celebrations, during which we celebrate the many cultures represented within our school community.
 We recognise and celebrate a range of religious and cultural dates, and key dates in the EDI calendar, such as Black History Month, and LGBT week.
 Events in 2021-22 included Chinese Cultural Celebration Week, Indian Cultural Celebration Week, World Cultural Day and Turkish Sovereignty and Children’s Day.

-We have worked with the Institute for Education and Social Equity to provide training for all Heads of Department, and to audit our History Curriculum in relation to EDI.
-We will be extending this audit to other departments, and both our school development plan and department plans include an EDI focus, and we draw on research to inform our work.
+We have worked with the Institute for Educational and Social Equity (IESE) to provide training for all Heads of Department.
+We are using the IESE’s Inclusive Curriculum Survey to review the curriculum in each department area.
+The two departments who have completed this review process so far, History and Biology, have both received a gold award from the IESE.
+This is in recognition of the fact that EDI is being mainstreamed and embedded in the curriculum.
+We will extend this audit to two further departments each year.
+Our school development plan and department plans include an EDI focus, and we draw on research to inform our work.